Willis Carrier: Personal life

 Carrier met Edith Claire Seymour at Cornell and they married on August 29, 1902.
 Edith Claire Seymour died in 1912.
 He married Jennie Tifft Martin on April 16, 1913.
 She died in 1939.
 He married Elizabeth Marsh Wise of Terre Haute, Indiana on February 7, 1941.
 Carrier and all three of his wives are buried in Forest Lawn Cemetery in Buffalo, New York.
 Carrier fathered one child, Howard Carter Willis.
 He also adopted another two children from Jennie Martin, Vernon Gardner Carrier (1903–1985) and Earl Gardner Carrier (1905–1983).

 Carrier was a Presbyterian.
 He lived in Syracuse.
 He died on October 7, 1950, at Cornell Medical Center.
 He was buried in Forest Lawn Cemetery in Buffalo.

 Awards and recognition

-For his contributions to science and industry, Willis Carrier was awarded an engineering degree by Lehigh University in 1935 and an honorary Doctor of Letters degree by Alfred University in 1942; Carrier was awarded the Frank P. Brown Medal in 1942; and was inducted posthumously in the National Inventors Hall of Fame (1985) and the Buffalo Science Museum Hall of Fame (2008).
+For his contributions to science and industry, Willis Carrier was awarded an engineering degree by Lehigh University in 1935 and an honorary Doctor of Letters degree by Alfred University in 1942.
+He received the ASME Medal in 1934.
+Carrier was awarded the Frank P. Brown Medal and elected an Honorary Member of the American Society of Mechanical Engineers in 1942.
+He was inducted posthumously in the National Inventors Hall of Fame (1985) and the Buffalo Science Museum Hall of Fame (2008).